evajoy/SmashForce/README.md

 *updateNotablePlayers(List<Player__c> playerList>) Sets the Notable Players field on the Character object.* <br/>
   - As of right now, this does not remove the name from the Notable Players field on the Character they previously were in.
 It only adds people to the new field.

+### Processes
+* **NumberOfTimesPlayed -** <br/>
+Updates the Times Played field on the Character Object
+  - Checks for the Character's name in the Player1 or Player 2 Character field on Set.
+  - Checks that the name is either new or changed to be different from before.
+* **NumberOfWins -** <br/>
+Adds the amount of wins and losses to the Player Object from the Wins & Losses for each player on Set.
+  - Does not handle removing these wins or losses if a set is deleted.
+  - Checks that the field is either new or changed to be different from before.

 ## Built With
 * Salesforce
 * Apex - Controllers / Extensions